FarronF/limerick-council-meetings/meetings/2017/07/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 15th June 2017.md

 and revert back on this matter at the July Meeting.
 On foot of this, Councillor Ryan stated he

-would defer his Notice of Motion until the July Meeting.--- 4
+would defer his Notice of Motion until the July Meeting.
+---
+4

 4.